Acupuncture Effects: what to expect after your treatment.

 Any therapy that breaks the surface of the skin can produce minor bleeding.
 This can manifest as a few drops of blood coming out with the needle or as a bruise.
 Bruising is common in patients, especially as we get older.
 Poor circulation is the cause of it.
 As your treatments progress, bruising should become less frequent as your circulation improves.

-Most common response…
+Most common acupuncture effects…

-In the beginning you may notice small changes or no change at all.
+In the beginning, you may notice small changes or no change at all.
 The change may last for just a day or two and then go back.
 This is all normal and the relief will improve and last longer as you progress through the treatment plan.
-In the first few visits a patient can feel either an increase or a decrease in energy.
+In the first few visits, a patient can feel either an increase or a decrease in energy.
 Either one is normal as the body adjusts to the improved blood flow that occurs through acupuncture.
 Many people notice that they sleep better in the next few nights after their treatment.

 Quick changes…